-Why on earth would you want to own the world’s ugliest dog?
-Because if you’re sick (or horrifically hungover as mentioned before), your Chinese Crested will lie in bed with you for hours.
+Some refer to the Chinese Crested as the worlds ugliest dog?
+But if you’re sick, your Chinese Crested will lie in bed with you for hours.
 This 12 lb sack of love will fall in love with you, make you her world, and never leave your side.
 If you’ve just gone through a soul-crushing breakup, the Chinese Crested will nurse your blackened heart back to health.

 This heat-loving canine can lounge in the sun like a lizard, so if you live in the Arizona desert, a Chinese Crested is for you.
 However, he has no tolerance for cold, and can’t be exposed to it as a means of ‘toughening up.’
 Please don’t torture your dog, let him be comfortable!

 Like that time you sent your ex-boyfriend two hundred text messages, your Crested also suffers from separation anxiety.
 Be careful, this David Blaine-esque dog can escape from almost any enclosure, and will dig, bark and climb if he’s freaked out.
 But he’ll play games, cuddle affectionately, and love your family with all his hairless little heart.

 - Grooming level required: Medium.
 Even though he’s hairless, the hair he does have needs to be trimmed.
 Also, he needs to be bathed regularly.

 - Noise level: High.
 Yep, this guy’s a talker.
 He’ll bark to protect his home, and sometimes he’ll sing!

 - Kid friendliness: Medium: They do well with kids, but small children could be a danger to the dog because he’s so tiny.